 Keep this medicine out of the sight and reach of children.
-Do not use this medicine after the expiry date which is stated on the carton after EXP.
+Do not use this medicine after the expiry date which is stated on the carton.
 The expiry date refers to the last day of that month.

 Do not store above 30°C. Store in the original package in order to protect from moisture.
 The drying capsule or bag with silica gel must not be removed from the bottle.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-Contents of the pack and other information
+6 Contents of the pack and other information

-What Cabergoline Tablet contains

-The active substance is cabergoline.
-Each tablet contains 0.5mg cabergoline.
-The other ingredients are lactose, L-leucine and magnesium stearate.
+What Cabergoline contains The active substance is cabergoline.

-What Cabergoline Tablet looks like and contents of the pack
+Cabergoline 1 mg tablets Each tablet contains 1 mg cabergoline.

+Cabergoline 2 mg tablets Each tablet contains 2 mg cabergoline.
+The other ingredients are: lactose, L-leucine and magnesium stearate What Cabergoline looks like and contents of the pack Cabergoline 1 mg tablets are white, oval-shaped biconvex tablets with a dividing score line on both sides of the tablet.
+One side of the tablet is marked 'CBG' and '1' on either side of the dividing score line line

-White, oval-shaped, flat bevelled tablets.
-One side is smooth and the other side has a dividing score line and is debossed with 'CBG' and '0.5' on either side of the score.
-Cabergoline 0.5 mg is available in packs of 2, 8, 14, 15, 16, 20, 28, 30, 32, 40, 48, 50, 60, 90, 98 and 100 tablets.
+Cabergoline 2 mg tablets are white, capsule-shaped, biconvex tablets with a dividing score line on both sides of the tablet.
+One side of the tablet is marked 'CBG' and '2' on either side of the dividing score line.

+Cabergoline is available in packs of 2, 8, 14, 15, 16, 20, 28, 30, 32, 40, 48, 50, 60, 90, 98 and 100 tablets.
 Not all pack sizes may be marketed.

-Marketing Authorisation Holder and Manufacturer Marketing Authorisation Holder: Teva UK Limited, Ridings Point, Whistler Drive, Castleford, WF10 5HX, United Kingdom
+Marketing Authorisation Holder and Manufacturer: Marketing Authorisation Holder: Teva UK Limited, Ridings Point, Whistler Drive, Castleford, WF10 5HX, United Kingdom

-Company responsible for manufacture: Teva Czech Industries s.r.o., Ostravska 29, indication number 305, Opava, Komarov, postal code 747 70, Czech Republic This leaflet was last revised in Mar 2023.
+Company responsible for manufacture: Teva Czech Industries s.r.o., Ostravska 29, indication number 305, Opava, Komarov, postal code 747 70, Czech Republic

+This leaflet was last revised in Mar 2023.